1. The FCC Greenlighting CBRS for Private LTE

 This is a major win for wireless carriers, who had been pushing the FCC to greenlight the CBRS band since the rules were set in 2015, in order to create interoperable 5G IoT networks.
 While some smaller wireless and industrial IoT providers pushed back on the move toward counties over census tract zones, wireless carriers are happy.
-And the word on the street is that the open CBRS band could fill a missing spectrum gap for IoT solutions providers working on use cases like indoor asset tracking.
+And the word on the street is that the open CBRS band could fill a missing spectrum gap for IoT solutions providers working on Applications like indoor asset tracking.

 On November 6th, CBRS Alliance announced that the FCC approved Sierra Wireless’ new AirPrime class of CBRS-ready embedded modules.
 The best may be yet to come for CBRS-enabled IoT, but I’m glad to see that the FCC is working closely with carriers and providers to empower the next wave of connectivity solutions!

 While the opening of the CBRS band solves numerous issues for applications requiring high-bandwidth and low-latency, we know that prefiltering and streamlining data before using up bandwidth is often smart.
 Edge computing is helping IoT solutions providers reduce bandwidth needs while increasing real-time decision making capability by pushing ML modeling to the edges of IoT networks.